 i) Impairment of non-financial assets:

-and deferred tax assets) to determine whether there is any indication on impairment.
-If any such indication exists,
+inventories and deferred tax assets) to determine whether there is any indication on impairment.
+If any such

-based on the estimated future cash flows, discounted to their present value using a pre-tax discount rate that
+use is based on the estimated future cash flows, discounted to their present value using a pre-tax discount

 An impairment loss is recognised if the carrying amount of an asset exceeds its estimated recoverable amount.